 This curiosity for the art and culture of other lands has taken her on a journey of discovery.
 In 2000 she moved to her neighbor country of Turkey.
 She lived there for 3 years and received a Master of Fine Arts degree from Hacettepe University of Art in Ankara.

 In 2003, Katayoun moved to the United States.
 She has since traveled through many parts of the country.
-She has lived in California, Michigan, Florida and currently lives in Pennsylvania.
+She has lived in California, Michigan, Florida, Pennsylvania and currently lives in New York.
 In 2013 she decided to study a year in the Post Baccalaureate program at Pennsylvania Academy of the Fine Arts to experience art education in this country.
 From there she was introduced to major figurative painters “Vincent Desiderio” and “Renee Foulks”, as well as others.
 She also started sculpture with “John Horn” in an effort to study the human figure in a medium other than paint.
 This experience was a turning point for her and her art works have transitioned from abstract to figurative.
 She says "Figurative arts allow me to work conceptually and portray my ideas about life."

 Since the mid-2000’s, much of Katayoun’s art (stylistically Abstract expressionistic pieces) has been sold to private collectors.
 Oakland University in Michigan commissioned her to paint a series for display in their Kresge Library and an upscale hotel in Michigan commissioned her to create a series of paintings for their lobby and business offices.